storefront-x/storefront-x/docs/essentials/concepts.md

 ### Generating multiple files

 Generating concept can also generate multiple files (one generated file per one source file).
-This can be achieved by setting the `generateMultipleFiles` getter to true.
+This can be achieved by setting the `generateMultipleFiles` getter to `true`.
 If done so, the template string will receive a `record` value instead of `records`.

 ## Copying concept

 Copying concept copies source files to the target directory.
-This is useful for implementing for example the `Public` concept which exposes static files publicly under URL corresponding to their path/name.
+This is useful for implementing, for example, the `Public` concept which exposes static files publicly under URL corresponding to their path/name.

 ## Merging concept

 Merging files implements overriding on the basis of objects, not files.
-So two files with the same name do not override each other but instead, their default exported objects are merged together.
+So, two files with the same name do not override each other but instead, their default exported objects are merged together.